WeMakeDevs/github-tutorial/README.txt

-This platform is a game changer.
+This is a great initiative.